-Ecology and its relevance to man, natural resources, their sustainable management and conservation.
+Ecology and its relevance to man, natural resources, sustainable management, and conservation.
 Physical and social environment as factors of crop distribution and production.
-Agro ecology; cropping pattern as indicators of environments.
-Environmental pollution and associated hazards to crops, animals and humans.
-Climate change – International conventions and global initiatives.
-Green house effect and global warming.
+Agroecology; cropping pattern as indicators of environments.
+Environmental pollution and associated hazards to crops, animals, and humans.
+Climate change – international conventions and global initiatives.
+Greenhouse effect and global warming.
 Advance tools for ecosystem analysis – Remote sensing (RS) and Geographic Information Systems (GIS).

 Cropping patterns in different agro-climatic zones of the country.
 Impact of high-yielding and short-duration varieties on shifts in cropping patterns.
 Concepts of various cropping and farming systems.
 Organic and Precision farming.
-Package of practices for production of important cereals, pulses, oil seeds, fibres, sugar, commercial and fodder crops.
+Package of practices for production of important cereals, pulses, oilseeds, fibers, sugar, commercial and fodder crops.

 Important features and scope of various types of forestry plantations such as social forestry, agro-forestry, and natural forests.

 Propagation of forest plants.
 Forest products.
 Agroforestry and value addition.
 Conservation of forest flora and fauna.

 Weeds, their characteristics, dissemination and association with various crops; their multiplications; cultural, biological, and chemical control of weeds.